OVERVIEW

 Included Meals: None

-This evening, a welcome meeting followed by dinner with your fellow travellers.
+This evening, we gather for a welcome meeting followed by dinner with your fellow travellers at a local restaurant.

 Included Meals: